OneGov/onegov-cloud/.github/pull_request_template.md

     - [ ] I considered using browser tests für javascript changes/features
     - [ ] I have added/updated jest tests for d3rendering (election_day, swissvotes)
 - [ ] I have updated the PO files
-- [ ] I have added new modules and files to the docs
+- [ ] I have added new modules to the docs